 2017 Topics & Visiting Experts

-- "How Well Do You Know Your Industry?” with Mary Finlay, Professor; Simmons College of Management and former Deputy CIO of Partners Healthcare System
+- "How Well Do You Know Your Industry?” with Mary Finlay, Lecturer; Harvard University, T.H.
+Chan School of Public Health and former Deputy CIO of Partners Healthcare System

 - “Cultivating Relationships” and “Building, Managing, & Protecting Your Personal Brand” with Morag Barrett, CEO; Skye Team